-Critically, the applicant team, Cobb County, Town Center CID and other planning partners should continue coordinating to implement and enhance bike/ped facilities along both Chastain Rd. and Big Shanty Rd. to connect to the west side of I-575.
-Creating meaningful bike/ped connections on these corridors will better link the DRI area to Kennesaw State University, additional CobbLINC bus routes, the GRTA Xpress lot on Big Shanty Rd., and the CobbLINC lot on Busbee Drive.
+Critically, the applicant team, Cobb County, Town Center CID and other planning partners should continue coordinating to enhance existing bike/ped facilities along both Chastain Rd. and Big Shanty Rd. to the west side of I-575.
+Creating meaningful bike/ped connections on these corridors will better connect the DRI area to Kennesaw State University, additional CobbLINC bus routes, and the GRTA Xpress lot on Big Shanty Rd. and CobbLINC lot on Busbee Drive.
 It will also help justify the applicant's use of an alternative mode-based reduction in its traffic study required as part of the SRTA/GRTA DRI process.
-Enhanced east-west bike/ped facilities will be even more important if and when a potential future phase is developed that would extend the project site all the way to Big Shanty Rd.
-Laying the groundwork now is crucial.
+Enhanced east-west bike/ped facilities are even more important in view of the fact that the current DRI scope does not include a potential future phase that would extend the project site all the way to Big Shanty Rd.